Elwinmage/ha-reefbeat-component/README.md

 ## LED:
   - Get and Set White, Blue and Moon values (only for G1: RSLED50,RSLED90,RSLED160)
-  - Get and Set Color Temperature, Intensity and Moon (only for G2: RSLED60,RSLED115,RSLED170)
+  - Get and Set Color Temperature, Intensity and Moon (all LEDS)
   - Manage acclimation.
 Acclimation settings are automaticaly enabled or disabled according to acclimation switch.
   - Manage moonphase.
 Moonphase settings are automaticaly enabled or disabled according to moonphase switch.
   - Set Manual Color Mode with or without duration